conduition/conduition.io/source/_posts/fast-slh-dsa.md

 | Signing | 495 ms | 178 ms |
 | Verification | 0.495 ms | 0.181 ms |

-The SPHINCS+ team has not implemented SHA2 hardware acceleration in their reference code, but this is because they instead wrote a vectorized implementation of SLH-DSA using x86 AVX2 instructions, which runs faster and works on more machines.
+The SPHINCS+ team has not implemented SHA2 hardware acceleration in their reference code, but this is because they instead wrote a vectorized implementation of SLH-DSA using x86 AVX2 instructions, which works on more machines.
 More on that soon.

 ### SHA3 Acceleration